Baby teeth development

 - Lift your baby’s lip to clean teeth using soft, circular motions.

-- Make sure you spend time on the front and back of each tooth and also the gum line.
+- Make sure you spend time on the front and back of each tooth and the gum line.

 You can help your baby feel more comfortable with teeth-cleaning by giving them an infant toothbrush to play with and put in their mouth while they’re in the bath.
 Just make sure to supervise your baby while they’re playing with their toothbrush.
 And you can make brushing more fun by singing songs or letting your baby play with a toy.